amd112/clusteringEthics/index.md

 |6 - International Network Building|International Community of Women Living with HIV/Aids, Social Watch, Relief International, CropLife International, Green Cross International, Salvation Army, ReliefWeb, International Immigrants Foundation, HelpAge International, Gifts in Kind International, Center for International Policy, International Social Service|experience, equity, sector, scientific, awareness, worldwide, network, information|
 |7 - Awareness and Public Involvement|United States Fund for UNICEF, Global Health Council, Mercy Corps, Oxfam, Citizens for Global Solutions, Lutheran World Service, Medecins Sans Frontieres (MSF), War Child, Association for the Prevention of Torture, Save the Children, Refugees International|experience, equity, sector, scientific, awareness, ensure, united|

 A case study in how the classifier is operating is the case of Medecins Sans Frontieres and Doctors Without Borders.
-Scraping was automated, so pages aren't manually inspected and the pages for Medecins Sans Frontieres and Doctors were both scraped.
+Scraping was automated and as one may have linked to the other, the pages for Medecins Sans Frontieres and Doctors Without Borders were both scraped.
 These two data points refer to the same organization, yet they've been allocated to different clusters.
-To better understand that, let's take a glimpse at how the two descriptions compare and how they fit in to their larger groups.
+To better understand that, let's take a glimpse at how the two descriptions compare and how they fit in to their larger cluster descriptions.

 Medecins Sans Frontieres scraped mission:
 > Medecins Sans Frontieres (MSF) is an international humanitarian aid organisation that provides emergency medical assistance to populations in danger in more than 70 countries.
 MSF works in rehabilitation of hospitals and dispensaries, vaccination programmes and water and sanitation projects.
 MSF also works in remote health care centres, slum areas and provides training of local personnel.

 Doctors Without Borders scraped mission:
-> Doctors Without Borders/Médecins Sans Frontières (MSF) is an independent international medical humanitarian organization that delivers emergency aid to people affected by armed conflict, epidemics, natural or man-made disasters, or exclusion from health care in more than 70 countries.
+> Doctors Without Borders/Medecins Sans Frontieres (MSF) is an independent international medical humanitarian organization that delivers emergency aid to people affected by armed conflict, epidemics, natural or man-made disasters, or exclusion from health care in more than 70 countries.

 The tokens in the description for Medecins Sans Frontiers but not in the description for Doctors Without Borders are:
 > training, sanitation, dispensaries, assistance, slum, local, water, rehabilitation, vaccination, danger, hospitals, populations.